Abdul Razzaque Rahimoon

-Abdul Razzaque Rahimoon is a Pakistani politician who had been a member of the Provincial Assembly of Sindh from August 2018 till August 2023 and represented Tharparkar.
+Abdul Razzaque Rahimoon (عبدالرزاق رحيمون) is a Pakistani politician who had been a member of the Provincial Assembly of Sindh from August 2018 till August 2023 and represented Tharparkar.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of National Alliance from Constituency PS-63 (Tharparkar-IV) in the 2002 Pakistani general election.
 He received 31,015 votes and defeated Muhammad Iqbal Rahimoon, a candidate of Pakistan Peoples Party (PPP).

 He was re-elected to the Provincial Assembly of Sindh as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PS-63 (Tharparkar-IV) in the 2008 Pakistani general election.
 He received 65,151 votes and defeated Dost Muhammad Rahimoon.

 He was re-elected to the Provincial Assembly of Sindh as a candidate of Grand Democratic Alliance (GDA) from Constituency PS-54 (Tharparkar-I) in the 2018 Pakistani general election.